ff137/aries-cloudcontroller-python/README.md

   <a href="#usage">Usage</a> &nbsp;|&nbsp;
   <a href="#available-apis">Available APIs</a> &nbsp;|&nbsp;
   <a href="#contributing">Contributing</a> &nbsp;|&nbsp;
   <a href="#license">License</a>
 </p>

-Aries Cloud Controller Python is a client library written in Python for interacting with an [Aries Cloud Agent Python](https://github.com/hyperledger/aries-cloudagent-python) instance.
-It is generated based on the OpenAPI definition provided by ACA-Py, giving a fully-typed rich API for interacting the cloud agent.
+Aries Cloud Controller Python is a client library, written in Python, for interacting with an instance of [Aries Cloud Agent Python](https://github.com/hyperledger/aries-cloudagent-python) (ACA-Py).
+It is generated based on the OpenAPI definition provided by ACA-Py, offering a fully-typed and comprehensive API for interacting with the cloud agent.

+Furthermore, the library supports integration with FastAPI to streamline the creation of robust and scalable API services.
+FastAPI can help handle requests asynchronously, offering high performance even with high traffic, making Aries Cloud Controller Python an optimal choice for large-scale applications.

-Each Cloud Controller version maps to a specific ACA-Py version, which is outlined in the table below.
-Although not strictly adhered to in the past, a new ACA-Py version will result in a new Minor version bump for the Cloud Controller, as there are often times breaking changes.
+Each version of Aries Cloud Controller corresponds to a specific ACA-Py version, as outlined in the table below.

 | Aries Cloud Controller Version | Aries Cloud Agent Python Version |
 | ------------------------------ | -------------------------------- |